Health professionals and public health officials promote breastfeeding to improve infant health.

-Breastfeeding also provides long-term preventative effects for the mother, including an earlier return to pre-pregnancy weight and a reduced risk of pre-menopausal breast cancer and osteoporosis.
-According to the Centers for Disease Control and Prevention, approximately 76 percent of mothers start breastfeeding immediately after birth, but only about 16 percent of those moms are breastfeeding exclusively six months later.
-As a part of the Healthy People 2020 initiative, the national goal is to increase the proportion of mothers who breastfeed their babies in the early postpartum period to 81.9 percent by the year 2020.
+Breastfeeding also provides long-term preventive effects for the mother, including an earlier return to pre-pregnancy weight and a reduced risk of pre-menopausal breast cancer and osteoporosis.
+According to the Centers for Disease Control and Prevention, nearly 84% of infants are breastfed to some degree, but only about 25% of infants are breastfed exclusively through six months.
+As a part of the Healthy People 2030 initiative, two national goals are to increase the proportion of infants who are breastfed exclusively through six months and infants who are breastfed at one year by the year 2030.

 Federal Health Reform and Nursing Mothers